jgaa/restc-cpp/README.md

 ```

 Since C++ does not (yet) offer reflection in any standard manner, we need to
-tell the library how to map json members to aa type.
-(This is still vey much
+tell the library how to map json members to a type.
+(This is still very much
 work in progress).

 ```C++